 CERIL was founded on a handshake in 2015 in Brussels by a group which presently forms the heart of the Executive.
 In 2016 its organisation (with members - called Conferees - from across Europe) was created.
 The founding conferees have been involved in a variety of ways in discussing and drafting national and European Union restructuring and insolvency laws or amendments to it.
 In February 2020 the legal entity of CERIL has been established as a Dutch association.

-CERIL consists of the following organs:
+CERIL consists of the following bodies:

 - General Assembly